Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Hiking: Moraine Lake vs. Lake Louise

 Some of the best hiking in Banff can be found around Moraine Lake.
-Sentinel Pass and the Larch Valley is arguably the most popular hike in the entire park come larch season.
+Sentinel Pass via Larch Valley is arguably the most popular hikes in the entire park during Larch season.

 Some of the more accessible hikes are Consolation Lakes and the Moraine Lake Lakeshore, but most are considered more difficult hikes like the Tower of Babel scramble and Effiel Peak Scramble.
 Then there is the granddaddy of them all with Mount Temple.
 Mount Temple is a famous mountain in the Canadian Rockies as it’s over 3000 meters, and you can summit it without having a mountaineering experience.